- zinc oxide

 For external use only.

-Keep all medicines out of reach and sight of children.
+Keep all medicines out of sight and reach of children.

 Zinc and Castor Oil Ointment BP contains Arachis Oil (peanut oil) and should not be applied by patients known to be allergic to peanut.
 As there is a possible relationship between allergy to peanut and allergy to Soya, patients with soya allergy should also avoid Zinc and Castor Oil Ointment BP.